crabcamp/lexrank/README.rst

     #        1.06119074, 0.9277839 , 0.96416759, 1.01874311, 0.95810364,
     #        0.9399118 ])

 The function :code:`degree_centrality_scores` takes as input a similarity matrix so it is not restricted to NLP only.
-It can be used with any objects if there is a proper similarity measure between them.
+It can be used for any objects if exists a proper way to measure their similarity.
 When creating a custom :code:`similarity_matrix` it is necessary to ensure that all its values are in range [0, 1].

 Tests
 -----